-Air travel can certainly leave you dehydrated so drinking plenty of water while flying will help to reduce the possibility of this and make you feel less tired.
+Air travel can certainly leave you dehydrated as the cabin air is generally not very humid.
+So drinking plenty of water while flying will help to reduce the possibility of dehydration and make you feel less tired.

 Can you take cans of soda on a plane?

 Yes you can take cans of soda, or any other type of drink, on a plane.
 Also these can be in bottles too.
-BUT you cannot take them through airport security with you (assuming they are not the tiny cans) so you will need to purchase them in the airport lounge to take on the plane with you.
+BUT you cannot take them past security with you (assuming they are not the tiny cans) so you will need to purchase them in the airport lounge to take on the plane with you.